 This is MASSIVELY important.
 You can have great sales skills in every other area, but if you fumble through objections, you’ll lose a lot of deals.

-Read these objection handling techniques to keep your deals progressing smoothly.
+Read these objection handling technique tips to keep your deals progressing smoothly.

 PS: Become an objection handling master.
-Watch our FREE Objection Handling Master Class video:
+Watch our FREE Objection Handling Master Class video here:

 38. Pause and speak with a calm authority